-Members working full-time, are eligible for service retirement at age 50 or older, with 10 or more years of retirement service credit, at age 70 regardless of service, or with 30 years of service regardless of age.
+Members working full-time, are eligible for service retirement at age 50 or older, with 10 or more years of retirement service credit, with 20 years of service regardless of age, or at age 70 regardless of service.
 You must be an active member, retiring directly from your full-time job with a CCCERA-participating employer.
-If you are retiring from a non-pay status, such as a leave of absence, you may be subject to the criteria for deferred membership.1
+If you are retiring from a non-pay status, such as a leave of absence, you may be subject to the criteria for deferred membership.